LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

    - is lowercase and separated by underscores if necessary
    - adequately describes the resource in as few characters as necessary
-   - is a noun (actions are described by the method of the endpoint)
+   - is a plural noun (actions are described by the method of the endpoint)

-Notice that the entry-points are pluralized.
-The pluralized path indicates that the state of the resource collection is the subject of the interaction.

-Consider a request to the following endpoint (path and method):

-.. list-table:: Identify the Resource
-   :header-rows: 1

-   * - Path
-     - Noun (subject)
-   * - ``/collection``
-     - Resource collection

-.. list-table:: Interact with its State
-   :header-rows: 1

-   * - HTTP method
-     - Verb (action)
-   * - ``GET``
-     - view representation of the collection

-Let's see this in action with our Coding Events API.
-Using what we have learned so far, we can expect the state of the resource collection to be represented in a JSON array, ``[]``:
+Let's see this in action with a CodingEvents API.
+Using what we have learned so far, we can expect the state of the resource collection to be represented in a JSON array:

 .. admonition:: Example